roman-milk/roman-milk.github.io/complete-submission.md

+===

- ****** The Complete Submission Ch.
-03 ****** bysilkstockingslover© Danny continued to thrust in and out of my Mom's slut hole.
+Danny continued to thrust in and out of my Mom's slut hole.
 I watched as Mom got back into it, heedless to that her two children were watching the incestuous coupling.
 Uncle then withdrew his cock and waited.
 Mom looked at him, then at me, then at Mark.
 She said in complete submission, "Oh please Danny, fuck me, show my kids what kind of whore I am.
 They deserve to know the truth.
 I am a brother fucking slut."

  As Danny reentered her, she screamed with lust, looked me straight in the eye and confessed, "Mandi, darling, sweetheart, mistress, I love you.
 You saw through my false exterior.
 Thank you for allowing me to be a whore again.
 I love what you make me do.
 I'll do anything.
 Drag me deeper into your and Carla's perversion.
 My body is yours to do as you please.
 Humiliate me, degrade me; I deserve it, I crave it.
 Go get your Daddy honey."